PRappalini/AWS-OBSERVABILITY-WORKSHOP/docs/07-log_management.md

 - **Unmapped Log Data** —> log data that hasn't been categorized yet.
 Worth reviewing to keep your log organization clean.

 The *donut* chart shows which log groups consume the most ingestion capacity — useful for identifying candidates to move to **Infrequent Access**.
 The line graph shows 24-hour ingestion trends so you can spot spikes or unexpected quiet periods.

+**Best Practice:** *Review this dashboard regularly to establish baseline patterns.
+Once you know what "normal" looks like, anomalies and cost changes are much easier to catch.*